Giona2/Homework-Organizer/README.md

 ---

-And when you're finished with the assignment, remove it with the `c` (*c*heck off the assignment) command by specifying the classes tag and index of the assignment
+And when you're finished with the assignment, remove it with the `c` (**C**heck off the assignment) command by specifying the classes tag and index of the assignment

 *The indexing starts at `1`*
 ```bash